jmiba/ai-service-chatbot/README.md

 - Added manual entries to the knowledge base as internal documents, made them editable
 - DBIS database records are now reachable through MCP tools; configure once and the chatbot can query subjects or resources in real time (see *DBIS MCP Integration* below)
 - Sidebar **Save chat** button exports the current conversation (including citations) as Markdown for easy sharing or archiving
-- Async logging and cached LLM settings keep the UI responsive even when the DB is busy

 ## 🚀 Quick Start